zackiles/cursor-workbench/MDX_EDITOR_INTEGRATION.md

 ### Extending
 The editor can be extended by:
-- Adding more frontmatter fields in `CustomFileDocument.ts`
+- Adding more frontmatter fields in `src/editor/RuleDocument.ts`
-- Adding MDX Editor plugins in `RuleEditor.tsx`
+- Adding MDX Editor plugins in `src/webviews/rule-editor/RuleEditor.tsx`
-- Customizing styling in `CustomFileEditorProvider.ts`
+- Customizing styling in `src/webviews/rule-editor/RuleEditor.css`

 ## Dependencies